-Akcea has incurred expenses launching, optimizing and managing the marketing and sales infrastructure for TEGSEDI in Europe, Canada and the U.S., and WAYLIVRA in Europe.
+Akcea has incurred expenses launching, optimizing and managing the marketing and sales infrastructure for TEGSEDI in the E.U., Canada and the U.S., and WAYLIVRA in the E.U.
 If regulatory requirements or other factors cause the commercialization of TEGSEDI or WAYLIVRA to be less successful than expected in important markets, Akcea would incur additional expenses for having invested in these capabilities prior to realizing any significant revenue from sales of TEGSEDI or WAYLIVRA.
 Akcea's sales force and marketing teams may not successfully commercialize TEGSEDI or WAYLIVRA.